Skip to content

 • Playback Progress: Elapsed time and duration shown as a progress bar.

-• Auto-reconnect: Detects Discord availability and reconnects automatically.
+• Auto-reconnect: Detects Discord availability and reconnects on its own.

 • Sandbox Compatible: Uses SBPL entitlements for socket access within the App Sandbox.